Cross modal plasticity: Plasticity after olfactory deficit or whisker trimming

-Cross-modal plasticity can be mutually induced between two sensory modalities.
-For instance, the deprivation of olfactory function upregulate whisker tactile sensation, and on the other hand, the trimming of whiskers upregulates olfactory function.
+Cross-modal plasticity can be mutually induced between two sensory modalities such as olfctory function and whisker tactile sensation.
 In terms of cellular mechanisms, the coordinated plasticity between cortical excitatory and inhibitory neurons is associated with these upregulations of sensory behaviors.
+The deprivation of olfactory function upregulates whisker tactile sensation.
+This occurs as post-olfactory injury, more GABAergic neurons are recruited to the barrel cortex, leading to increased tactile sensation via the whiskers.